Tender Braised Lamb Shanks with Figs and Red Wine

 Can I double the recipe?

 Yes, this recipe is easy to double or triple.
-The difficult part will be finding a cooking pan that’s large enough to hold all the meat.
+The difficult part will be finding a cooking pan that’s large enough to hold all the shanks.
 For more than 4 shanks, I recommend using a slow cooker.

 shallow bowl filled with braised lamb shank on top of mashed potatoes

-Braised Lamb Shanks with Figs
+Tender Braised Lamb Shanks with Figs and Red Wine Recipe

-The Subversive Table | Lis Lam
+Lis Lam

 4.50 from 4 votes